citp/privacy-policy-historical/i/in/int/intelius.com.md

-> *The following text is extracted and transformed from the intelius.com privacy policy that was archived on 2014-12-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141224163614id_/http%3A//www.intelius.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the intelius.com privacy policy that was archived on 2015-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150623191428id_/http%3A//www.intelius.com/privacy.php) for the most accurate reproduction.*

-# Search free to find people with Intelius People Search, Background Check, and Reverse Phone Lookup
+# Intelius - Find People with People Search, Background Check, or Reverse Phone Lookup

-Effective October 25, 2013
+Effective April 10, 2015

 Intelius respects your right to privacy and we are committed to protecting it.
-This statement discloses the information practices for the web pages associated with the domain intelius.com (the "Website"), including what type of personal information we gather and track, how we use this personal information, and with whom we share the personal information.
+This policy discloses the information practices for the web pages associated with the domain Intelius.com (the "Website"), including what type of personal information we gather and track, how we use this personal information, with whom we share the personal information, the choices available to you regarding our use of your personal information, and how you can access and update this information.

-Intelius has been awarded TRUSTe's Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with [TRUSTe's program requirements](http://www.truste.com/privacy_seals_and_services/consumer_privacy/privacy-programs-requirements.html) including transparency, accountability and choice regarding the collection and use of your personal information.
-TRUSTe's mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy trustmark and innovative trust solutions.
+Intelius has received TRUSTe’s Privacy Seal signifying that this privacy policy and our practices have been reviewed for compliance with the TRUSTe program viewable on the validation page available by clicking the TRUSTe seal.

 If you have questions or concerns regarding this Policy, you should first contact us at [privacy@intelius.com](mailto:privacy@intelius.com).
-If you do not receive acknowledgement of your inquiry or your inquiry has not been satisfactorily addressed, you should contact [TRUSTe here](http://watchdog.truste.com/pvr.php?page=complaint).
+If you do not receive acknowledgement of your inquiry or your inquiry has not been satisfactorily addressed, you should contact TRUSTe [here](https://feedback-form.truste.com/watchdog/request).
 TRUSTe will then serve as a liaison with us to resolve your concerns.
-The TRUSTe program only covers information that is collected through this website, and does not cover information that may be collected through any software downloaded from this website.
+The TRUSTe program only covers information that is collected through this website, and does not cover information that may be collected through any mobile applications or software downloaded from this website.

 **Personal Information**